-11 Jesus entered Jerusalem and came into the temple; and after looking around at everything, He left for Bethany with the twelve, since it was already late.
+Jesus entered Jerusalem and came into the temple; and after looking around at everything, He left for Bethany with the twelve, since it was already late.

 Talk about an anti-climax!
 Jesus doesn't cleanse the Temple; he doesn't lead the mob against the Roman fortress; he doesn't even give a stirring speech.
 He just looks around and leaves!
 That may explain why Jesus wasn't arrested on the spot.
-His triumphant entry into the city was not something the Romans were expecting or would have understood, and Jesus' procession probably just melted into the Passover crowd once they got to Jerusalem.
+His triumphant entry into the city was not something the Romans were expecting or would have understood, and Jesus' procession probably just melted into the Passover crowd.
+We learn from Mark that Jesus returned the next day and drove the money changers from the temple.